spaceacer/RoboSapiens_repo/README.md

 For the AUV mechanical problem statement, we attached a 'carrier' module that could help carry the obstacle up the incline.
 It consisted of pieces of cardboard cut out to hold the obstacle while still staying under the 25x25 dimension limit.
 These pieces of cardboard were connected to Mechanix bars that were screwed into the metal chassis using nuts and bolts using the inbuilt holes in the metal chassis, once again reinforcing our decision to take a white metal chassis.
-Another radical innovation made during the project was the parabolic reflector sensor module.
+A radical innovation made during the project was the parabolic reflector sensor module.
 This module contains one HC-SR04 ultrasonic sensor, a parabolic plane reflector and a hyperbolic plane reflector arranged in a Cassegrain telescope configuration.
 Unfortunately, the performance fell slightly short of what we needed due to time and material constraints.
 Thus, we had to use two sensors instead.
 Bot components: White metal chassis, four motors (100 rpm) along with nuts to fit, four wheels, one L298N motor driver, one breadboard (medium-sized), esp32, connecting wires (MM, MF, FF), 2 HC-SR04 ultrasonic sensors, soldering kit, wire cutter nuts and bolts (that fit metal chassis holes)
 Procedure: Assemble the bot according to the image